kle510/ufo-airline-visualization/README.md

 # 10 UFO Visualizations

+Visualizations of the UFO data in the ufo-analysis repository.
+This includes relationships with data pertaining to airport distance, mass shootings, and twitter sentiments.

 ### 1. Sunburst - Change in UFO Sightings as Airport distance Increases
 <img src="images/visualization_1.png" width="60%" height="60%">